Pursue your individual goals in an inclusive, flexible curriculum designed for the next generation of healthcare professionals.

 Represent clients in criminal and civil litigation and other legal proceedings, draw up legal documents, or manage or advise clients on legal transactions.
 May specialize in a single area or may practice broadly in many areas of law.

-Also called: Assistant Attorney General, Associate Attorney, Attorney, Lawyer
+Also called: Attorney, Attorney General, Counsel, Lawyer

 Lawyers -